Why do my hands become wrinkly after swimming? How do potatoes grow? Why do people snore when they sleep?

 Featuring a host of topics from animals, plants and physics, there are also fun science stories with riddles and puzzles.
 There is also a “Let’s Experiment” section where children can try and experiment with parents or on their own.

 Science education packed in stories and comics with a dose of humour; this magazine will help arouse your child’s sense of wonder and curiosity while enriching their English through reading.

 Preview: Click here for a preview of Science Adventures (Level 2 Issue 5)

 - New science adventures stories – Science Survival and Wide-eyed on Earth

 2. Highlights High Five

-Highlights High Five magazine is dedicated to create reading opportunities between parent and child.
-This award winning magazine aims to foster a love of language and rich vocabulary in children.
+Highlights High Five magazine is dedicated to creating reading opportunities between parent and child.
+This award-winning magazine aims to foster a love of language and rich vocabulary in children.

 The magazine has received the Association of Educational Publishers in 2011 and the Distinguished Achievement Award for Preschool Fiction among many other awards.

 Fully coloured with lovable and cute cartoons and illustrations, the magazine comprises of four components: Reading, Puzzles, Activities and a Bonus section.
 Questions are raised in stories to prompt discussions between parent and child to promote a sense of wonder and creativity.
 Most importantly, the magazine helps to foster a love of language through the heart-warming stories featured.

 Suitable for children ages 5 – 8 years old.